YMnk14/yangmy.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-      I am a sophomore majoring in IoT engineering from Qilu University of Technology , currently studying programming and embedded development
+      I am a sophomore majoring in IoT engineering from Qilu University of Technology, currently studying programming and embedded development.

+Software: Photoshop Dreemweeaver In Design
+Languages: HTML CSS JAVA